rust-lang/book/src/ch05-01-defining-structs.md

 It’s often useful to create a new instance of a struct that uses most of an old instance’s values but changes some.
 You’ll do this using *struct update syntax*.

-First, Listing 5-6 shows how we create a new `User` instance in `user2` without the update syntax.
+First, Listing 5-6 shows how we create a new `User` instance in `user2` with the update syntax.
 We set new values for `email` and `username` but otherwise use the same values from `user1` that we created in Listing 5-2.